mmb-carb/ESTA_Documentation/docs/SURROGATES.md

 * pm peak:  3 PM to 7 PM
 * off peak: 7 PM to 6 AM

-Any surrogate given to ESTA can be given alone, or as a set of four for the different time periods.
+Any surrogate given to ESTA can be given alone, or as a set of four for the different CalVAD time periods.
 In the config.ini file you simply have to name easy surrogate with the time-period endings: `_am`, `_mid`, `_pm`, and `_off`.

 Here is an example plot of the CalVAD-based VMT surrogate for California in 2012, during the "AM Peak" (or "Morning Rush Hour"):